longhorn-rocketry/flight-factory/README.md

 ```

-The script `vis.py` will generate matplots of `.dat` files generated in this
+The script `vis.py` will generate matplots of telemetry files:
-fashion:

 ```
 python3 vis.py /path/to/sketch/telem/accel.dat